rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 <BLANKLINE>

-In order for atom or bond stereochemistry to be recognised correctly by most software, it's essential that the Mol block have atomic coordinates.
+In order for atom or bond stereochemistry to be recognised correctly by most software, it's essential that the mol block have atomic coordinates.
 It's also convenient for many reasons, such as drawing the molecules.
 Generating a mol block for a molecule that does not have coordinates will, by default, automatically cause coordinates to be generated.
 These are not,